ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/try-tooljet.md

 #### Using the Correct Platform with Docker

-- macOS
+- macOS:

 Intel-based Macs: Use `linux/amd64`.

 Apple Silicon (M1 and M2): Use `linux/arm64`.

-- Windows
+- Windows:

 Most modern Windows systems use `linux/amd64`.

 #### Setup information